-Youth who reside in our group homes or attend John G. Wood school (our alternative K-12 school) may be in the custody of the Department of Social Services, a legal guardian, or their birth parents.
+Youth who reside in our group homes or attend John G. Wood School (our specialized K-12 school) may be in the custody of the Department of Social Services, a legal guardian, or their birth parents.
 John G. Wood students may be youth from our group home as well as youth who commute from surrounding localities.
-Our outpatient counseling clinic is available to youth ages 17-22 who have aged out of the foster care system.
-Our therapeutic resources are available to all youth enrolled in our group homes and school but is also available to other youth and families who live in the region.
+Our Independent Living Arrangement (ILA) is available to youth ages 17-22 who have aged out of the foster care system.
+Our therapeutic resources are available to all youth enrolled in our group homes and school but are also available to other youth and families who live in the region.

 Youth are referred to VHBG services by the Departments of Social Services, Juvenile Justice, Public School Systems, other public agencies or private social service organizations, schools, parents, guardians and other professionals.
 VHBG provides services to youth and families from throughout the Commonwealth of VA.

 Some youth residing on campus attend Henrico County Public Schools.
-However, some attend our alternative education school, John G. Wood, if they have specialized academic or behavioral needs that impact their ability to be successful in a public school environment.
+However, some attend our specialized education school, John G. Wood, if they have academic or behavioral needs that impact their ability to be successful in a public school environment.

 A youth’s length of stay is determined by the individual needs of the youth and his/her parent/guardian’s ability to care for them.
 On average, youth are in group care for about eight months.